Differences Between Perl vs Ruby

 |Characteristics||Run incredibly fast and perform well||Ruby scripts run decent enough|

 |Applications||Ideal for web application development and system administration||Rapidly prototype application that is traffic-heavy|

-Perl is a pretty old language; it started its journey way back in 1987, whereas Ruby arrived in 1994.
-Thus, both Perl vs Ruby languages is carrying their own set of merits and demerits.
-Perl has excellent community backing it up, which is one of the biggest advantages of Perl.
-There is a vast number of libraries available with Perl suitable for all kinds of requirement.
+Perl is a pretty old language; it started in 1987, whereas Ruby arrived in 1994.
+Thus, both Perl vs Ruby languages carry their own set of merits and demerits.
+Perl has an excellent community backing it up, which is one of the most significant advantages of Perl.
+Many libraries are available with Perl suitable for all kinds of requirements.
 Being an old horse in the market, Perl’s documentation is also rich and better.
-Its huge lead over a long time ensured that most of the libraries are well documented, and there are tons of example available online.
+Its massive lead over a long time ensured that most of the libraries have well-documented APIs, and developers can find tons of examples online.

 Ruby is catching up at a decent pace and constantly evolving.
 One can write any Perl code in Ruby with improvements.
-From the ground-up, it provides an Object-Orientation feature that helps in keeping large code bodies maintainable.
+From the ground up, it provides an Object-Orientation feature that helps in keeping large code bodies maintainable.
 Writing Object-Oriented code in Perl can be painful; in Ruby, a breather.
-Meta-programming, better support for code generation is available with Ruby.
+Meta-programming and better support for code generation are available with Ruby.

 One can enjoy writing Ruby code more than writing Perl code and vice-versa.
-In the last few years, Ruby has closed many gaps in Perl in areas of libraries, documentation, and community.
-Both Perl or Ruby have their own set of areas that is better suitable for a specific requirement.
-It finally boils down to requirement and the programmer’s capability.
+In the last few years, Ruby has closed many gaps in Perl in libraries, documentation, and community.
+Both Perl and Ruby have their own set of areas better suited to a specific requirement.
+It finally boils down to requirements and the programmer’s capability.

-This has been a guide to Differences Perl vs Ruby.
-We have discussed Perl vs Ruby head to head comparison, key difference, and infographics and comparison table.
+This has been a guide to the Differences between Perl vs Ruby.
+We have discussed Perl vs Ruby head-to-head comparison, key differences, infographics, and comparison tables.
 You may also look at the following articles to learn more.